Ion Moraru

 Ion Moraru (9 March 1929 – 9 October 2019) was a Moldovan activist and author.
 He was a founder of the anti-Soviet group Sabia Dreptății and a political prisoner in the Soviet Union.

 Biography

 Moraru was born in Mîndîc.
 Ion Moraru and Petre Lungu were the founders of Sabia Dreptății in Bălți.
 This anti-Soviet armed resistance group was active in Bălți during the Stalinist era.
 "Sabia Dreptății" was discovered by the NKVD in 1947, based at the Pedagogical Lycée (former Ion Creangă Lycée) in Bălţi.
-For one year, Ion Moraru was imprisoned in the same camp at Ekibastuz with Aleksandr Solzhenitsyn.
+For one year, Ion Moraru was imprisoned in the same camp at Ekibastuz as Aleksandr Solzhenitsyn.

 Ion Moraru later became a well-known anti-communist in Bessarabia (now the Republic of Moldova).

-He was a member of the Christian-Democratic People's Party (Moldova).
+He was a member of the Christian-Democratic People's Party.